OPAM 1.1 is no longer supported. Documentation for OPAM 1.2 is available here.

 You can use the OPAM package of your distribution if available.
 Here is a list of supported distributions:

 yaourt -S opam

-Binary packages of OPAM 1.1.0 are available for the testing and unstable distributions.
-OPAM 1.1.1 Shoud be available shortly, see here for the latest.
+Binary packages of OPAM 1.1.1 are available for the testing and unstable distributions.
 Wheezy users are left with the options of compiling from source, pinning the packages from the testing repository, requesting a backport from Debian, or using our binary installer below.